alveko/aws-lambda-edge-workshops/Workshop1/Lab1_Security/README.md

 <kbd>![x](./img/06-test-event.png)</kbd>
 </details><br/>

 Now the function can be tested with the configured test event.
-Click `Test`.
+Click `Test`.<br/>
-Validate that the security headers are now seen in the the execution result of the test invocation.
+Validate that the security headers are now present in the the execution result of the test invocation.

 <details><summary>Show/hide the screenshot</summary>